3rd November 2017

 The documents last for the duration of your life and upon your death, the documents die with you, at which stage your Will (if you have prepared one) appointing your executors will come into effect.

 If you decide not to prepare Lasting Powers of Attorney and do not have a valid document in place at a stage in your life when you require one, then your family will need to apply to the Court of Protection for a Deputyship Order.
 A Deputyship Order is a formal document which is authorised by the Court of Protection to appoint someone on your behalf to administer your affairs.

-For more information regarding Lasting Powers of Attorney or Deputyship Orders please contact Sue Squires, Associate in the Lamb Brooks Private Client Team on 01256 844888 or email email@example.com.
+For more information regarding Lasting Powers of Attorney or Deputyship Orders please contact Sue Squires, Associate Solicitor in the Lamb Brooks Private Client Team on 01256 844888 or email firstname.lastname@example.org.

 The contents of this article are for the purposes of general awareness only.
 They do not purport to constitute legal or professional advice.
 The law may have changed since this article was published.
 Readers should not act on the basis of the information included and should take appropriate professional advice upon their own particular circumstances.

 If you are need of professional, reliable legal advice, contact us today.

 Lamb Brooks LLP